Stella Abrera

 Stella Abrera (born 1978 in Manila, Philippines) is a Filipina-American ballet dancer.
 She danced as a principal dancer with American Ballet Theatre until her retirement in 2020, and is the company's first Filipina principal ballerina.
-She is now the artistic director of the dance cultural park Kaatsbaan.
+She then became the artistic director of the dance cultural park Kaatsbaan, and in September 2022 took up the role of artistic director of the ABT JKO School. following Cynthia Harvey's departure in May.

 Early life and training

 The youngest of five children, Stella was born in Manila.
 Shortly after her birth, her family moved back to the United States.
 Abrera began dancing at the age of five at a local school in Pasadena, California.
 Due to her father's job as a civil engineer, her childhood was spent living all over the world in far-flung locations including Australia, her older siblings lived in Jakarta and São Paulo.
 In Sydney, she trained in the Royal Academy of Dance method at the Halliday Dance Centre.
 In 1995, she traveled to London to compete at the Royal Academy of Dance’s Adeline Genée Awards, where she was awarded the Gold medal.
 There she was seen by Ross Stretton who offered her the opportunity to audition for American Ballet Theatre in New York.